 - See also: Kelly & Leon’s Minstrels • Edwin Kelly • Opera House (Sydney) aka Kelly and Leon’s Opera House • Kelly & Leon

 (ca. 1882-) Dancer, singer, choreographer, producer, actor.

-Initially comprising siblings Ada, Maud and George Thyer, Les Thieres began performing in Brisbane during the early 1890s.
-By 1894 they were appearing with Lawton and Leslie’s Minstrels (Theatre Royal) and York and Jones Empire Minstrels (Gaiety Theatre), and in Williamson and Musgrove’s Sydney pantomime Cinderella.
-The Thyers continued to perform around Australia throughout the 1890s and early 1900s, eventually becoming a quartet (with the addition of Charlie), and securing engagements with Harry Rickards’ (Tivoli circuit) and Percy Dix (New Zealand) among others.
+Initially comprising siblings Ada, Maud and George Thyer, the act known as Les Thieres began performing in Brisbane during the early 1890s.
+By 1894 they were appearing with Lawton and Leslie’s All Nations Co (Theatre Royal) and York and Jones Empire Minstrels (Gaiety Theatre), and in Williamson and Musgrove‘s Sydney pantomime Cinderella.
+The Thyers continued to perform around Australia throughout the 1890s and early 1900s, eventually becoming a quartet (with the addition of Charlie), and securing engagements with Harry Rickards and Percy Dix (New Zealand) among others.
 Known as the Thieres Quintette in 1901 their last known performances were in 1903.